BryanHogan/bryanhogan-blog-content/blog/new-chapter-nomadic-life.md

 Another reason might be my health, I'm currently limited in what I can eat and drink, but for now it is manageable.

-As part of this journey I aSlso want to be more active on social media.
+As part of this journey I also want to be more active on social media.
 Putting my criticism aside, it's a great way to connect to new people, stay in contact, find new opportunities, and for building a business.
 So I posted my first [reel](https://www.instagram.com/reel/DKTpKj6yKqy/).